bixiangpeng/HiSIF-DTA/README.md

          >MKKFFDSRREQGGSGLGSGSSGGGGSTSGLGSGYIGRVFGIGRQQVTVDEVLAEGGFAIVFLVRTSNGMKCALKRMFVNNEHDLQVCKREIQIMRDLSGHKNIVGYIDSSINNVSSGDVWEVLILM...
 Q2M2I8
          >PFWKILNPLLERGTYYYFMGQQPGKVLGDQRRPSLPALHFIKGAGKKESSRHGGPHCNVFVEHEALQRPVASDFEPQGLSEAARWNSKENLLAGPSENDPNLFVALYDFVASGDNTLSITKGEKLR...
 P00519
          ```
       3. Download the corresponding protein structure file from the PDB（https://www.rcsb.org/） or Alphafold2(https://alphafold.com/) DB according to the Uniprot ID.
-Then you can get the
-         contact map file by runing the following scripts:
+Then you can get the contact map file by runing the following scripts:
          ```python
          python generate_contact_map.py --input_path '...data/your_dataset_name/your_pdb_dir/'  --output_path '...data/your_dataset_name/your_contact_map_dir/'  --chain_id 'A'
          ```
       4. Construct the graph data for drugs and proteins.
 Assume that you already have aboving files (1.2.3) in your `data/your_dataset_name/` folder, you can simply run following scripts:
          ```python
          python created_data.py --path '..data/'  --dataset 'your_dataset_name'  --output_path '..data/'
          ```
-      5. Finally, Upload the Uniprot IDs of all proteins in your dataset to the String DB(https://string-db.org/) for PPI networks data, and the feature descriptor of protein in PPI
-         network we used can be available from Interpro (https://www.ebi.ac.uk/interpro/).
+      5. Finally, Upload the Uniprot IDs of all proteins in your dataset to the String DB(https://string-db.org/) for PPI networks data, and the feature descriptor of protein in PPI network we used can be available from Interpro (https://www.ebi.ac.uk/interpro/).

-   :bulb: Note that the above is just a description of the general steps, and you may need to fine-tune the original script for different datasets.
+   :bulb: Note that the above is just a description of the general steps, and you may need to make some modification to the original script for different datasets.

    :blush: Therefore，We have provided detailed comments on the functionality of each function in the script, hoping that it could be helpful for you.